Stochastic portfolio theory with price impact: Functionally generated portfolios

-Comparing to the frictionless setting \eqref{eqn:frictionless_additive_holdings}, the holdings process has additional terms accounting for the aforementioned price impact.
-It should be noted that these terms only involve the historical market weight trajectory $\mu$ as well as the historical impact state trajectory $J$.
-In the case of linear price impact $h_j(t,x) = \lambda_j(t)x$ the dependence on $J$ vanishes.
-For future reference we note that the initial holdings are given by
+In comparison to the frictionless setting, the holdings process has additional terms that arise owing to the presence of price impact.
+Notably, these terms depend only on the historical market weight trajectory $\mu$ and the historical impact state trajectory $J$.
+In the case of linear price impact $h_j(t,x) = \lambda_j(t)x$, the dependence on $J$ vanishes.
+It is also worth emphasizing that although the first two terms in \eqref{eqn:Gamma} have the same functional form as those in \eqref{eqn:Gamma_frict} for the frictionless case, these will not have the same trajectories.
+This is because the market weight process $\mu$ differs from the frictionless case, as the investor's trades affect prices through the impact model.
+In Section~\ref{sec:numerics} we will see that, empirically, in the frictionless case the $\Gamma$ process tends to be larger than in the case with frictions despite the additional positive term appearing in the second line of \eqref{eqn:Gamma}.

+Next we make two remarks concerning the importance of using the observed prices $P$ in the derivation of the master formula \eqref{eqn:master_formula}.

+\begin{remark} We highlight that to obtain the equation \eqref{eqn:master_addtive_partial} for the relative wealth, which is devoid of stochastic integration, from \eqref{eqn:relative_wealth_gradient} it was crucial to define $V^Q$ using the accounting wealth $W^Q$ and the numeraire $W^\mathcal{M}$.
+Indeed, if one instead uses the fundamental price $S$ to mark-to-market the investor's wealth, $\widetilde W^Q(t) = \sum_{i=1}^d Q_i(t)S_i(t)$, it is possible to show (see for example \cite[Equation~(2.5)]{webster.23}) that the self-financing dynamics of $\widetilde W^Q$ are